ArbitrumHub/ArbitrumDAO_Hub/src/content/homepage/index.md

         image: "./forYou/collaboration.png"
         link: "/community-hub/collaborations/"
       - label: "Contributions"
         description: "Dive into the wealth of educational resources within the vibrant Arbitrum DAO Community.
 Access a diverse range of content, including informative articles and engaging video tutorials, designed to deepen your understanding of Arbitrum DAO's innovative technology.
 Whether you're a beginner seeking to grasp the fundamentals or an experienced developer looking to expand your expertise, this comprehensive library caters to all levels of proficiency.
 Whether it's a tutorial, a case study, or an analysis, your contribution will enrich our educational repository and empower fellow community members on their learning paths.
-Ready to share your insights and contribute to the collective knowledge of Arbitrum DAO's community?"
+Ready to share your insights and contribute to the collective knowledge of Arbitrum DAO's community?
+This is for the demo."
         image: "./forYou/contributions.png"
         link: "/community-hub/contributions/videos/"
       - label: "Initiatives"